 As part of her concern for animals, Tomlin earned an Emmy for her narration of the documentary An Apology to Elephants.
 She has worked with elephant activists all over the country to take elephants out of zoos, is on the boards of Actors and Others for Animals and the Shambala Sanctuary.
 She also works with Paws Elephant Sanctuary in California.
 She has received the Petco Foundation’s Hope Award for being a leader in animal welfare, and she established the Voice for the Animals Foundation’s Lily Award, to highlight just a few of her interests.
 Tomlin's humanitarian efforts earned her the Honickman Foundation’s Golden Heart Award for her impact in breaking the cycle of homelessness and poverty.

-Tomlin can be found on the popular website for women, www.WOWOWOW.com, and participates with other celebrities such as Whoopi Goldberg, Candice Bergen, Liz Smith, Jane Wagner, Peggy Noonan, Marlo Thomas and Lesley Stahl to create an on-line community which is owned and run by women for women of all ages and origins.
+Tomlin can be found on Facebook, Twitter, and the popular website for women, www.WOWOWOW.com, an on-line community which was founded and run by women for women of all ages and origins.
 On New Year's Eve 2013, Tomlin and Wagner were married in a private ceremony with friends.
 Tomlin’s entire career in art, text, photos and videos can be found at www.lilytomlin.com.
-Tomlin is currently working on new stage, radio, television and social media projects, including an educational game app for kids, City Adventures of Edith Ann, based on her beloved character, Edith Ann.